TyrfingMjolnir/SelfSignedCert/README.md

 1) Authenticate who you are

+# If you need a publicly signed SSL certificate
+In order to prove that you are you, there are many option, my preferred option is: https://github.com/lukas2511/dehydrated

-# If you aim for security follow this procedure
+# If you aim for security of your data follow this procedure
 1) Disconnect computer from internet
 1) Insert SD card to computer
 1) Follow procedure below